fermmm/group-date-client-rn/_managed_README.md

 4. Create an empty file named `google-services.json` in the root of the project (where .env file is located).
 This is required by expo to compile, the file will be empty but you will replace it with a real one when you publish the app in the future.
 5. Install "Expo Go" app from your phone store, you will need it to test the app in your phone.

 6. The login on this app works with Facebook and/or Google and you need to do some work to get any of the login systems up and running.
 The easiest to configure is Facebook: Create a Facebook app as Facebook developer and then use your app info to complete `FACEBOOK_APP_ID` and `FACEBOOK_APP_NAME` in the .env file.
 Also add `rRW++LUjmZZ+58EbN5DVhGAnkX4=` on the "Key Hashes" field in your Facebook app configuration (required to authorize Expo Go to use your Facebook app).
 [More info here](https://docs.expo.io/versions/v36.0.0/sdk/facebook/#registering-your-app-with-facebook).

-7. Open the Android folder with Android Studio, that will trigger a downloading of many things required to build the project and also packages required by Android Studio and the emulator.

-8. **(Optional)** Setup Google login: [Open this link](https://docs.expo.io/guides/authentication/#development-in-the-expo-go-app), follow the instructions under "Development in the Expo Go app" and "Android Native".
+7. **(Optional)** Setup Google login: [Open this link](https://docs.expo.io/guides/authentication/#development-in-the-expo-go-app), follow the instructions under "Development in the Expo Go app" and "Android Native".
 First you may need to create the app in Google Cloud Platform.
 If you see an instruction that says "select 'Generate new keystore' option" don't follow it, it's incorrect and dangerous.
 Complete the .env file with the keys you get when following those steps, both keys should look like: ```123456789123-abcd123abcd123abcd123abcd123abcd123.apps.googleusercontent.com```

 ----